A multidimensional generalization of Symanzik polynomials: Exchange graph for matroids

 \begin{proof} Clearly $(U\cup U',V\cup V')\subset(I,J)$.
 And,

 \end{proof}

 Thanks to the previous claim, and noticing that $(\emptyset, \emptyset)$ is always a codependent pair, one can state the following definition.

-\begin{defi} If $(I, J)\in\Ind\times\Ind$ is an ordered pair of independent sets, we call \emph{maximal codependent pair (or MCP)} of $I$ and $J$, denoted by $\MCP(I,J)$, the unique maximal codependent pair of $(I,J)$ for the inclusion. \end{defi}
+\begin{definition} If $(I, J)\in\Ind\times\Ind$ is an ordered pair of independent sets, we call \emph{maximal codependent pair (or MCP)} of $I$ and $J$, denoted by $\MCP(I,J)$, the unique maximal codependent pair of $(I,J)$ for the inclusion. \end{definition}